 טוֹב ṭôwb tobe; from H2895 (טוֹב); good (as an adjective) in the widest sense; used likewise as a noun, both in the masculine and the feminine, the singular and the plural (good, a good or good thing, a good man or woman; the good, goods or good things, good men or women), also as an adverb (well):

 KJV – beautiful, best, better, bountiful, cheerful, at ease, ⨯ fair (word), (be in) favour, fine, glad, good (deed, -lier, -liest, -ly, -ness, -s), graciously, joyful, kindly, kindness, liketh (best), loving, merry, ⨯ most, pleasant, + pleaseth, pleasure, precious, prosperity, ready, sweet, wealth, welfare, (be) well(-favoured).

 Substitute each of the above King James translations for it was good in this verse: And God saw the light, that it was good.
 And God saw the light, that it was bountiful.
 And God saw the light, that it was precious.
-And God saw the light, that it was welfare… Again, realize what’s happening here.
+And God saw the light, that it was welfare.
+Again, realize what’s happening here.
 These are not Sam’s translations.
-These other King James Version translations for the identical Biblical Hebrew word throw a greatly magnified understanding on the nature of light.
+These other King James Version translations for the identical Biblical Hebrew word throw a greatly magnified understanding of the nature of light.

 Light and darkness divided – another understatement

 Our reading habits and mainly our mind-associations cause us to attribute definitive meanings to certain words automatically.
 When we read: “God divided the light from the darkness” (Gen. 1:4), we are limited solely to a physical understanding.
 We skim the word divided along with some of the most common words in English like day, night, light, dark, evening, morning.
 We experience each of these words every 24 hours; they are such common phenomena that we give them a cursory glance and think nothing more of it.